Guides

 Book a date with your favourite writers

-The month kicks off with the annual celebration of the Dublin Book Festival on November 6.
-Across five days of venue-hopping around the city, you can join in on fascinating conversations with the likes of Aingeala Flannery, Kevin Barry and Jack Fennell as they discuss their most recent works.
+The month kicks off with the annual celebration of the Dublin Book Festival on November 5.
+Across five days of venue-hopping around the city, you can join in on fascinating conversations with the likes of Sheena Wilkenson, Gethan Dick and Tom O'Connell as they discuss their most recent works.
 Bring the kids along for the fun and get them involved in creative workshops.
 Or follow well-known Dublin guide Pat Liddy on a literary walking tour of landmarks in Irish literature, old and new.

 Best for: adults and families with children of all ages.